-Small and medium sized businesses and enterprises face a number of further challenges identified in the literature which we believe have profound implications for how we understand learning pertaining to small and medium sized project organisations.
-Firstly, being predominantly experiential in its nature and origins (Holcomb et al., 2009), some valuable knowledge is likely to be bound to the experiences of individual project practitioners.
-Secondly, noting that small business (Spicer and Sadler-Smith, 2006; Ekanem and Smallbone, 2007) and related entrepreneurial learning (Cope, 2003, 2005; Baggen et al., 2016) are generally characterised by their dynamic, temporal and discontinuous nature, learning by small and medium sized project organisations is likely to be unstable and therefore hard to routinize.
-Effective solutions are likely to involve dynamic learning episodes and related periodic re-engineering of the processes involved.
-Thus, the notion of a simultaneous recognition and exploitation of opportunities is mitigated by not only the distinct phases of the entrepreneur’s cumulative learning history, but also by the notions of instability, inconsistency, discontinuity and unpredictability of the entrepreneurial experience (Cope, 2003, 2005).
-For the purposes of the present study, these factors provide essential context for appreciating ambiguities associated with the entrepreneurial aspects of project management, which can impede, and yet also serve as a focus for, organisational learning.
+Small and medium sized businesses and enterprises face a number of further challenges identified in the literature which have implications for how we understand learning pertaining to small and medium sized project organisations.
+Firstly, being predominantly experiential in its nature and origins (Holcomb et al., 2009), some valuable knowledge is likely to be bound to the experiences of individual project practitioners, suggesting some need for tacit-to-tacit knowledge transfer through learner observation and emulation.
+Secondly, noting that small business (Spicer and Sadler-Smith, 2006; Ekanem and Smallbone, 2007) and related entrepreneurial learning (Cope, 2003, 2005; Baggen et al., 2016) are generally characterised by their dynamic, temporal and discontinuous nature, learning by small and medium sized project organisations is likely to be unstable and therefore hard to routinize, thus limiting the scope for tacit-to-tacit knowledge transfer as we described it above.
+Eeffective solutions can still nonetheless be conceived in terms of dynamic learning episodes matched to periodic re-engineering of processes to render them more resilient against any non-routine and surprising events that may occur in future.

-Summarising the literature, we can emphasise that learning by small and medium sized project organisations is commonly challenged by:
+Summarising the literature, we regard learning by small and medium sized project organisations as commonly challenged by:

 Contradictions in terms of the long-term developmental nature of organisational learning as against the short-term and discontinuous nature of project-based learning which curbs knowledge accumulation (Bresnen et al., 2004; Scarbrough et al., 2004).

-The heterogeneous nature of project stakeholders who have been observed as more likely to maintain different ways of interpreting their learning experiences (Sydow et al., 2004).
+The heterogeneity of project stakeholders in terms of their maintenance of highly individualised methods and styles for interpreting learning experiences (Sydow et al., 2004).

 Tensions between requirements for project stakeholder independence and the need to integrate project activities within the overall activities and routines (behaviours which are regular and predictable – see Spicer and Sadler-Smith, 2006) of the sponsor organisation (Sydow et al., 2004) and;